-The Executive Committee meets five or six times a year in London or Sheffield to conduct official business of the organisation, but also to plan for member activities, projects and new developments.
+The Executive Committee meets five or six times a year either online, in London or in the North to conduct official business of the organisation, but also to plan for member activities, projects and new developments.
 If you are interested in how we are run please see our page on Governance.
-Our current Executive Committee is made up of fourteen Trustees :
+Our current Executive Committee is made up of twelve Trustees, plus two co-opts :

 ASET Executive Committee :

 Sarah Flynn – University of Hertfordshire – (Chair)

 Sarah is Associate Director of Learning and Teaching (Workplace Learning and Degree Apprenticeships) in the Learning and Teaching Innovation Centre at the University of Hertfordshire.
 She joined the University of Hertfordshire in 2003, and has worked in a number of roles; development of foundation degrees, employer engagement, supporting access courses in science and developing learning and teaching in the engineering faculty.
 She is currently responsible for learning, teaching and the development of the Degree Apprenticeship programme across the university.
 She continues to undertake research in equality, professional identity and early career development.
 Sarah has been an active member of the ASET Committee since 2002, and was elected as Chair in September 2013.

 Francesca Walker-Martin – University of Central Lancashire – (Vice Chair)